Sergio Macedo: Works and reception

 Most of his bibliography is unpublished in his home country of Brazil; while well known abroad, he is little known there.
 In 1989, the Swiss newspaper 24 heures said Macedo's art was of "a rare purity" and that he displayed an "ecologist-mystico-baba-futurist philosophy".
 Earlier in 1976, a critic from the same paper had negatively described his work in Circus, calling him "promising but long-winded" with an "annoying cosmic bucolicism", and that it was less funny than usual.

 Many of his works take place in Pacific sea settings.
 Several of his works focus on indigenous peoples, as well as aliens and extraterrestrial contact.
 Motifs in his art include esoteric, cabalistic and visionary themes and elements.
 Following his joining the UFO religion Siderella, his works focused increasingly on extraterrestrial themes.
 His art has been noted for its characteristic metallic smoothness, with detailed renderings alongside heavy airbrushed highlights.'
 His artwork is styled in a realist manner, utilizing airbrush and gouache.
 Joe McCulloch of The Comics Journal noted Macedo as a "smooth-edged artist", comparing him to Angus McKie, calling him "one of a class that basically vanished forever" from North American comics following the end of the Heavy Metal publication.
 He named Wallace Woody, Norman Rockwell, N. C. Wyeth, Inácio Justo, Jayme Cortez, Philippe Druillet, Caza, Richard Corben, and Winslow Homer as inspirations.
 Later in his career he named nature as his biggest inspiration.

 In 2007, Macedo received the 2007 HQMIX award in the Great Master category.
 Macedo was one of four people to win the Prêmio Angelo Agostini for Master of National Comics award in 2022.

 Psychorock (1976)

-Psychorock was published in Métal Hurlant in 1976.
-The English version was published the next year in Heavy Metal (the American version, which partially consistent of reprints from the French publication), and was translated by Sean Kelly and Valerie Marchant.'
+Psychorock was published in 1976.
+The English version was published the next year.'
 The comic is split into five stories, all of which depict humanity being guided by a greater cosmic intellect.'
 McCulloch described Psychorock as "a work that couldn't exist in quite this way at any other time, certainly not in English-translated form in an ostensibly mainstream comics outlet", calling its illustrations both funny and eerie.
 He noted its depiction of aliens, as well as "giant-breasted women and long-haired hippie dudes [...] lounging bare in floating space gardens."
 Science Fiction and Fantasy Book Review argued it promoted the flower power generation of the 1960s in all five stories; they called the hippie elements of the plot slightly dated, but argued that people were still interested in plots about the interaction between aliens and humanity.'